AeroLeads people directory · profile

 After joining graduating from The University of Edinburgh I joined Britannia Royal Naval College, Dartmouth.
 Following basic training I undertook appointments in Type 42 destroyers and with the Hong Kong Squadron before joining the Submarine Service.
 Following Submarine Training, with a significant Engineering and Nuclear Power Element, I served in both Ballistic Missile (V Class) and Hunter-Killer (S Class) Submarines, including active service in 2003.
 As a Submarine Officer I regularly had responsibility for the vessel, including its Nuclear power plant and armament, whilst alongside.
 During this period I developed a very strong background in Risk Management, Engineering Practices and a deep understanding of Safety and Quality.
 As the most experienced navigator of my cadre I was appointed to the Maritime Warfare School as the Submarine Navigation Instructor.During this appointment I passed the Specialist Navigator’s Course (considered to be the most demanding course in the Royal Navy’s surface fleet) as the second highest scoring student on course.
 Only one other submariner has passed “Spec N” course in the last decade.In 2006 I returned to core Submarine training and completed the challenging Submarine Advanced Warfare Course, finishing as second top student.

-Thomas Howe Skills
+Thomas Howe education

-Frequently Asked Questions about Thomas Howe
+Frequently asked questions about Thomas Howe

 What company does Thomas Howe work for?

-Thomas Howe works for Bmt
+Thomas Howe works for BMT.

-What is Thomas Howe's role at the current company?
+What is Thomas Howe's role at BMT?

 What is Thomas Howe's email address?